red-green-coding/red-green-coding.github.io/_drafts/springboot-blocking-io.md

 In user-facing backend performance, two key metrics determine how responsive and scalable your system are:

-* **Average Latency**: The delay between a request and its response, typically measured in milliseconds (ms).
+* **Latency**: The delay between a request and its response, typically measured in milliseconds (ms).
 Lower latency means faster response times, which directly improves the user experience by reducing wait times.
+We'll look at _p99_ (99th percentile).
 * **Requests per Second (RPS)**: The number of requests your system can process in one second.
 A higher RPS reflects your system’s ability to manage more concurrent users efficiently without degrading performance.

 To measure both latency and RPS, we can use the HTTP benchmarking tool [wrk][wrk].
 The following command simulates a workload with: